Leaflet/Leaflet.heat/README.md

 - Fixed intensity to work properly with `max` option.
 - Fixed zoom animation on Leaflet 1.0 beta 2.
+- Fixed tiles and point intensity in demos.

 #### 0.1.3 &mdash; Nov 25, 2015